 3. Greta Garbo

-Speculation regarding the sexuality of Garbo, one of the most exquisite actresses in Hollywood history, has continued for decades, but it seems that there was a heavy dose of queerness in the screen legend's make-up.
+Speculation regarding the sexuality of Garbo, one of the most well-known actresses in Hollywood history, has continued for decades, but it seems that there was a heavy dose of queerness in the screen legend's makeup.
 In letters to actress Mimi Pollak, she declares, "I dream of seeing you and discovering whether you still care as much about your old bachelor.
 I love you, little Mimosa," and "We cannot help our nature, as God has created it.
 But I have always thought you and I belonged together."
-Her most famous liaison, however, was likely with the actress Mercedes Acosta (yes, the one who also had a fling with Alla Nazimova), though it's been alleged she also had a fling with Marlene Dietrich (who then studiously pretended never to have met her afterwards), one of Acosta's exes.
+Her most famous liaison, however, was likely with the actress Mercedes Acosta (yes, the one who also had a fling with Alla Nazimova), though it's been alleged she also had a fling with Marlene Dietrich (who then subsequently pretended never to have met her afterward), one of Acosta's exes.
 In her letters, Garbo described her romantic relationships with women as "exciting secrets."